awwx/meteor-appcache/README.md

 * The application cache allows the application to be loaded even when the browser doesn't have an Internet connection, and so enables using the app offline.
-Note however that the app cache by itself doesn't do anything to make *data* available offline; a Meteor Collection will appear to be empty in the client until the Internet becomes available again and the browser is able to establish a livedata connection.
+Note however that the app cache by itself doesn't do anything to make *data* available offline: a Meteor Collection will appear to be empty in the client until the Internet becomes available again and the browser is able to establish a livedata connection.